JakeRoggenbuck/fyorth/README.md

 This is better, but I have to be the one to enforce checking that it's the `:ok` variant.
 I would like the compiler to enforce this rule.
 I would also like it to enforce the return type too.

 It seems like you can add `@spec` but the docs read "Elixir is still a dynamic language.
-That means all information about a type will be ignored by the compiler, but could be used by other tools"[\[1\]](https://elixirschool.com/en/lessons/advanced/typespec).
+That means all information about a type will be ignored by the compiler, but could be used by other tools" [[1](https://elixirschool.com/en/lessons/advanced/typespec)].
 Similar to how Python works.

 Here is the example: